Trusted-AI/adversarial-robustness-toolbox/notebooks/README.md

 requirements.
 The notebook shows how use BlackBoxClassifier to attack a remote, deployed model (in this case on IBM Watson Machine Learning, https://cloud.ibm.com) using the HopSkiJump attack.

+[classifier_blackbox_tesseract.ipynb](classifier_blackbox_tesseract.ipynb) demonstrates a black-box attack on Tesseract OCR.
+It uses BlackBoxClassifier and HopSkipJump attack to change the image of one word into the image of another word and shows how to apply pre-processing defences.

 [classifier_catboost.ipynb](classifier_catboost.ipynb) shows how to use ART with CatBoost models.
 It demonstrates and analyzes Zeroth Order Optimisation attacks using the Iris and MNIST datasets.